DeflateAwning/baud-boss/README.md

 [ ] installable via `cargo` and crates.io
 [ ] show incoming non-printable bytes (or all bytes) as hex [ ] send hex as raw bytes
+[ ] configuration files per-project/workspace (similar to `.vscode/settings.json`), for quickly starting the right EOL, baud, etc. for an embedded systems projects
+[ ] log sessions to text file
+[ ] log sessions to JSON/YAML/other files

 ## Inspiration
 * [pyserial](https://github.com/pyserial/pyserial) (for its ubiquity)